Let Indopacificimages’ Complete Guide to Diving Port Moresby help you plan your trip to, or through, the capital of PNG.

 While there are dive sites in the city’s Fairfax Harbor, the best diving is on the offshore Sinavi and Nateara and sunken barrier reefs.

 Those offshore sites offer some tremendous diving.
-And which, in the right conditions, can rival some of the best sites in PNG – Read more…
+And which, in the right conditions, can rival the best sites in PNG – Read more…

 Pacific Gas – The History

-On a good day, and in the right conditions, the MV Pacific Gas is without doubt one of the best wreck dives in Papua New Guinea.
+On a good day, with the right conditions, the Pacific Gas is absolutely one of the very best wreck dives in Papua New Guinea.

-The ship started its life in Japan as the MS Nanayo Maru in 1967.
+The ship started its life as the MS Nanayo Maru in 1967.
 And ended when it was scuttled on the sunken barrier reef in 1986 – Read more…

 The wreck of the Pacific Gas sits on the slope of the sunken barrier reef.
 Its bow is in 18m of water, while the stern is down deep at 43m